-- 1. To co-ordinate and oversee the institution's responsibilities on premises, physical resources, - 2.
-To advise the Senior Management Committee on the development of policies and practice - 3.
-To advise the Senior Management Committee, other staff at the College in the monitoring, - 4.
-To advise the Senior Management Committee in relation to Memoranda of Understanding (and - 5.
+- 1. To co-ordinate and oversee the institution's responsibilities on premises, physical resources, human resources and finance related policies. - 2.
+To advise the Senior Management Committee on the development of policies and practice relating to use of the premises, health and safety, information technology, data protection, personnel and financial regulations. - 3.
+To advise the Senior Management Committee, other staff at the College in the monitoring, review and evaluation of the college's premises, information technology, human resources and financial guidelines and legislation and to oversee the implementation of policy. - 4.
+To advise the Senior Management Committee in relation to Memoranda of Understanding (and similar partnership agreements) with other institutions or organisations which may have implications for the College's premises, IT infrastructure, finances and/or human resources policies. - 5.
 To advise on other matters referred to it by the Senior Management Committee. - 6.
-To review and monitor the College's international and domestic marketing operations in relation
+To review and monitor the College's international and domestic marketing operations in relation to premises, finance and human resources.